W4RH4WK/MinimalFileManager/README.md

 been created for you.
 If you encounter problems do not hesitate looking at the code, I tried keeping it clean and simple.

+You can find the implementation code in the `app` directory.

 ### How to customize the navigation
 The navigation bar on top of the page is pulled from the file `data/nav.html`

 ### How to customize the page
 The two main files you want to look at are `tpl/layout.html.twig` and `web/assets/default.css`.
-If you want to change the component specific look, checkout the corresponding template inside the `tpl` folder.
+If you want to change the look of a specific component checkout the corresponding template inside the `tpl` folder.

 My logo is used as placeholder in this project, just replace the files inside `web/assets/gfx`.